unahouExosite/docs/rpc/README.md

 ###read

-Read data from the specified resource.
+Read data from a resource.

 ```
 {